joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step3.md

 Before we clone your fork of this repo, let's setup your account for SSH access.

 We are going to create some encryption keys that will identify you to git and allow you upload changes without typing your password.

 This is much more secure and should be considered a best practice.

-You can follow all of these steps on your local computer too, or use the VM we have spun up on katacoda.
+You can follow all of these steps on your local computer, or use the terminal from the VM we have spun up on katacoda.

 However, remember to delete the keys from this VM off of your github account when we finish (that will be the last step of this tutorial).